-Cultural Bridges is a Foundation run program that helps build relationships between families from diverse cultures and languages, their children, the ISD, and the broader Issaquah community through outreach, events, mentoring, translation services and a magazine printed in 6 languages.
+Cultural Bridges is a Foundation run program that helps build relationships between families from diverse cultures and languages, their children, the ISD, and the broader Issaquah community through outreach, events, mentoring, translation services and a magazine published in 7 languages.

-The Cultural Bridges program produces a quarterly bilingual publication that helps non-native families navigate the Issaquah School District and the cities of Issaquah, Sammamish, Newcastle, Bellevue and Renton.
-The magazine is currently offered in Spanish, Korean, Vietnamese, English, Russian and Chinese translations.
+The Cultural Bridges program publishes a magazine that helps families navigate the Issaquah School District and the cities of Issaquah, Sammamish, Newcastle, Bellevue and Renton.
+The magazine is currently offered in Chinese, English, Japanese, Korean, Russian, Spanish, and Vietnamese.